One of the most important decisions in selecting an enterprise cloud storage provider is figuring out how much capacity you really need.

 You can also use the admin console to control access to public links and view activity reports for all of your employees.

-Dropbox Business is divided into 2, single-user plans or team plans.
+Dropbox Business is divided into 2, single-user plans and team plans.

-You can check out the pricing, features, and other info about Dropbox Business or check out their individual solution here.
+You can check out the pricing, features, and other info about Dropbox Business or check out their individual solution here from our Dropbox review.

 How Safe is Enterprise Cloud Storage?